Thanh-WuTan/COMP2050_TicTacToe/README.md

 + `--num_games` or `-n` : Number of games for evaluations.
 Not that players will be assigned 'X' and 'O' alternately between games.
 + `--timeout` or `-t` : Set timeout for each AI move.
 No timeout is set for Human move.
 Default is 10 seconds per move.
 + `--no_timeout` or `-nt` :  No timeout for AI move.

-## TODO
-You will implement 4 AI agents for the game: Minimax, Minimax with Alpha-Beta Pruning, Q-Learning, Monte Carlo Tree Search.
-The templates for each algorithm are given inside [tictactoe](project/tictactoe).
-You are recommended to follow the templates.
-However, you have the freedom to code in your way.

-**Note 1:** If you implement the algorithms correctly, your AI agents should outperform Random Player and have relatively similar performance when played against each other.

-**Note 2:** You should start early as the code is not easy.
-Most important of all, have fun coding ^_^